-This schedule enables me to get results, make notable progress within my day to day tasks and stay on track with all my deadlines.
+This schedule enables me to get results, make notable progress within my daily tasks and stay on track with all my deadlines.

 Being organised is so important.
 No change that…

-Being organised is IMPERATIVE if you want to build a business, allowing it to grow, build traction and develop that vital ingredient: trust.
+Being organised is IMPERATIVE if you want to build and grow a business, build traction and develop that vital ingredient: trust.

-At the end of every week, I use my Yummy Yoga Girl wellbeing planner, which I designed and produced as a gift to my wellbeing coaching clients so that they can continue to create their ultimate yogini lifestyle.
+At the end of every week, I use my Yummy Yoga Girl wellbeing planner.
+I designed and produced it as a gift to my wellbeing coaching clients so that they can continue to create their ultimate yogini lifestyle.